 AFSOC aircrews would conduct training in airspace after dark, with some operations occurring during the late night.
 Under interim conditions, A-10 pilots based at Davis-Monthan AFB conduct approximately 593 operations per year between 10:00 P.M. and 7:00 A.M. in the MOAs and Restricted Areas shown on Figure 2-2.
 These operations would no longer occur after the planned Phase 2 of the A-10 retirement.
-Under the Proposed Action, AFSOC aircrews would fly approximately 957 operations annually during this late-night period, resulting in a net change relative to interim conditions of 364 additional airspace operations between 10:00 P.M. and 7:00 A.M.
+Under the Proposed Action, AFSOC aircrews would fly approximately 957 operations annually during this late-night period, which is 364 more airspace operations than under interim conditions between 10:00 P.M. and 7:00 A.M.
 (Table 3-32).

-AFSOC aircrews would occasionally use other airspace, including the combat search and rescue low altitude tactical navigation area and various military training routes as shown on Figure 13 in the noise supporting documentation available on the project website at www.492sow-beddown-eis.com.
+AFSOC aircrews would occasionally use other airspace, including the combat search and rescue low altitude tactical navigation area and various military training routes as shown on Figure 13 of the Noise Supporting Document available on the project website at www.492sow-beddown-eis.com.
 AFSOC aircrews would comply with flight procedures established for these existing airspaces.